 They are known as a dimorphic species, meaning that a bird's sex can be determined by its colors and markings.
 Males sport deep red beaks, black facial markings, and three bands of color around their necks.
 The black ring develops at about 18 months and blue and pink rings appear by the time they reach 3 years old.
 Females, while still beautiful, lack the facial and collar bands, although some do display a slight darkening of color around their necks.

-Caring for an Indian Ringneck Parakeet
+Caring for the Indian Ringneck Parakeet

 With adequate attention, handling, and love, an Indian ringneck parakeet can quickly become a beloved companion and family member.
 They enjoy learning new things and are especially proficient with owners who want to challenge their intelligence.
 That's one reason they develop such large vocabularies and are great at bird tricks.